tumblingprogrammer/blog_entries/scratch-pad.md

     virtualenvwrapper.user_scripts creating C:\Users\jose.pumar\.virtualenvs\postactivate
     virtualenvwrapper.user_scripts creating C:\Users\jose.pumar\.virtualenvs\get_env_details

+By sourcing our `.bashrc` file we are making a set of scripts available on our bash terminal prompt, scripts that allow us to create, list, and delete virtual environments.
+More info on `virtualenvwrapper` can be found [here](http://virtualenvwrapper.readthedocs.io/en/latest/).

 We are ready to test if `virtualenvwrapper` works by running `mkvirtualenv test`, which createst a virtual environment called `test`, and which is stored under `C:\Users\[your_user_name]\.virtualenvs\`.
 All your virtual environments will be stored there.
 Once the script is finished running, my terminal outputs the following:

     (test)